dmnks/rpm/tests/README.md

 a specific -jN value to limit.

-Lastly, if the OCI backend is configured in native mode, you may want to try it in standalone mode before submitting a pull requrest since that's how our CI is set up.
+Lastly, if the OCI backend is configured in native mode, you may want to try it in standalone mode before submitting a pull request since that's how our CI is set up.
 You can do that with:

     make ci